 Hypertext Markup Language, or HTML, is one of the three core technologies that power almost every single website on the internet.
-HTML allows web designers and developers to define the structure of their website, and decide where certain elements like text or images should appear on a web page.
+HTML allows web designers and developers to define the structure of their website.
+Using HTML, developers decide where certain elements like text or images should appear on a web page.

 HTML is not just for technical people who are looking to learn web development.
 The language can be used in a wide variety of other contexts.
 For instance, many drag-and-drop web design platforms give their users the ability to use HTML if you want more freedom to customize your page.

-This guide will discuss the best way to learn HTML online and give you a clear set of next steps that you can use to help you start your journey to learning the HTML programming language.
+This guide will discuss the best way to learn HTML online.
+We’ll give you a clear set of next steps to help you get started learning HTML.

 What Is HTML?

 HTML uses tags to create the structure for a website.
-These tags, which are built into the language, allow you to create headers, videos, images, and other elements that will appear on a web page.
+These tags allow you to create headers, videos, images, and other elements that will appear on a web page.
 Here are a few examples of HTML tags that you may encounter:

 - <p> allows you to create a paragraph of text.